canonical/content-cache-operator/README.md

 # TODO
 - add nagios check / monitoring for configurable percentage of backends down
   - e.g. 80% critical, 50% warning
+- add removal of NRPE checks for sites that no longer exists.
+- add unconfigure_nagios() for when NRPE relation is destroyed/removed.